dnpm-dip/deployment/README.md

 ### Polling Setup

 The DIP backend is a server component.
 For situations in which inbound HTTPS to it is not admissible, a polling-based layer of indirection is required.
-One option in conjunction with the central NGINX broker is the [HttpPollingModule](https://github.com/stefan-m-lenz/HttpPollingModule), which has been included in the [default depoyment](https://github.com/dnpm-dip/deployment/blob/9831c676b40c41d55fda7219f2dbe2ef213d56e6/docker-compose.yml#L100-L111) setup.
+One option in conjunction with the central NGINX broker is the [HttpPollingModule](https://github.com/stefan-m-lenz/HttpPollingModule), which has been included in the [default deployment](https://github.com/dnpm-dip/deployment/blob/9831c676b40c41d55fda7219f2dbe2ef213d56e6/docker-compose.yml#L100-L111) setup.

 Here are the necessary steps in order to activate the polling module:

-* In the local [NGINX forward proxy](https://github.com/dnpm-dip/deployment?tab=readme-ov-file#forward-proxy) configuration file `./nginx/sites-enabled/forward-proxy.conf` (created from the template file in `./nginx/sites-available/`), uncomment the [`location` block acting as proxy](https://github.com/dnpm-dip/deployment/blob/9831c676b40c41d55fda7219f2dbe2ef213d56e6/nginx/sites-available/forward-proxy.template.conf#L21-L25) and also set the virtual host name of your site's queue server in the central NGINX broker.
+* In the local [NGINX forward proxy](https://github.com/dnpm-dip/deployment?tab=readme-ov-file#forward-proxy) configuration file `./nginx/sites-enabled/forward-proxy.conf` (created from the template file in `./nginx/sites-available/`), uncomment the `location` block acting as [queue proxy](https://github.com/dnpm-dip/deployment/blob/9831c676b40c41d55fda7219f2dbe2ef213d56e6/nginx/sites-available/forward-proxy.template.conf#L21-L25) and also set the virtual host name of your site's queue server in the central NGINX broker.
 * When starting the docker compose setup, activate the `polling` [profile](https://docs.docker.com/compose/how-tos/profiles/): `docker compose --profile polling up`

 Alternatively, your site can use the Samply Infrastructure.